apigee/devrel/references/product-recommendations-v1/README.md

 ## Prerequisites

 This demo relies on the use of a GCP Project for [Apigee X](), [Big Query]() and [Cloud Spanner](). \
-It's easiest if the user has the GCP Project "Owner" role, otherwise you will need to have the following roles for the user:
+It's easiest if the user has the GCP Project "Owner" role, otherwise the following roles will be needed for the user:
 - Apigee Organization Admin
 - BigQueryUser
 - BigQuery Data Viewer